-Dunchase of Drien Service Durchase of Prior Service Purchase of Prior Service Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
+Purchase of Prior Service Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as creditable service in their plan.
 Prior creditable service counts toward vesting, eligibility for retirement and the health insurance credit.
 Only active members are eligible to purchase prior service.
 When buying service, members must purchase their most recent period of service first.
 Members also may be eligible to purchase periods of leave without pay.
 Purchase of Prior Service Same as Plan 1 Purchase of Prior Service Defined Benefit Component: Same as Plan 1, with the following exceptions: Hybrid Retirement Plan members are ineligible for ported service.
 The cost for purchasing refunded service is the higher of 4% of creditable compensation or average final compensation.
 Plan members have one year from their date of hire or return from leave to purchase all but refunded prior service at approximate normal cost.
-After that one year period, the rate for most categories of service will change to actuarial cost.
-Defined Contribution Component: Not applicable
+After that one year period, the rate for most categories members are eligible to purchase prior service.
+When buying service, members must purchase their most recent period of service first.
+Members also may be eligible to purchase • Plan members have one year from their date of hire or return from leave to purchase all but refunded prior service at approximate normal cost.
+After that one year period, Defined Contribution Component: Not applicable

-Employees Covered by Benefit Terms - As of the June 30, 2018 actuarial valuation, the following employees were covered by the benefit terms of the pension plan:
+Employees Covered by Benefit Terms - As of the June 30, 2019 actuarial valuation, the following employees were covered by the benefit terms of the pension plan:

 Number

 Inactive members or their beneficiaries currently receiving benefits 17

-Transfers Out 3
+Transfers Out -0-

 Inactive Members:

 Vested Inactive Members 4

 Non-vested Inactive Members 5

 Active Elsewhere in VRS -0-

-Total Inactive Members 29
+Total Inactive Members 12

 Active Members 21

 Total Covered Employees 50

-Contributions - The contribution requirement for active employees is governed by \$51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
+Contributions - The contribution requirement for active employees is governed by §51.1-145 of the Code of Virginia, as amended, but may be impacted as a result of funding options provided to political subdivisions by the Virginia General Assembly.
 Employees are required to contribute 5.00% of their compensation toward their retirement.
 Prior to July 1, 2012, all or part of the 5.00% member contribution may have been assumed by the employer.
 Beginning July 1, 2012 new employees were required to begin making the employee pay the 5.00% member contribution.
 This could be phased in over a period of up to 5 years and the employer is required to provide a salary increase equal to the amount of the increase in the employee-paid member contribution.

-The Library's contractually required contribution rate for the year ended June 30, 2019 was 4.84% of covered employee compensation.
-This rate was based on a actuarially determined rate from an actuarial valuation as of June 30, 2017.
+The Library's contractually required contribution rate for the year ended June 30, 2020 was 5.16% of covered employee compensation.
+This rate was based on a actuarially determined rate from an actuarial valuation as of June 30, 2018.
 This rate, when combined with the employee contributions, was expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the pension plan from the Library were \$72,360 and \$72,360 for the years ended June 30, 2019 and June 30, 2018, respectively.
+Contributions to the pension plan from the Library were \$81,822 and \$72,360 for the years ended June 30, 2020 and June 30, 2019, respectively.

-Net Pension Liability - The Library's net pension liability was measured as of June 30, 2018.
-The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2017, using updated actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2018.
+Net Pension Liability - The Library's net pension liability was measured as of June 30, 2019.
+The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2018, using updated actuarial assumptions, applied to all periods included in the measurement and rolled forward to the measurement date of June 30, 2019.